 Since you are the principal of your homeschool, the state considers you ultimately responsible for your student’s education.
 That responsibility continues even if you sub-contract that out to another teacher or community college, etc.

-In Kansas, you can legally homeschool other people’s children.
-That answer varies from state to state, according to this article.
+In Kansas, you can legally homeschool other people’s children (but the answer varies from state to state).

 In Missouri, a homeschool is not allowed to receive compensation for homeschooling other people’s children.
 It also cannot have more than four unrelated students.

-Homeschool families in Missouri can, however, provide instruction for specific subject classes (e.g. science, English, etc.) and be compensated for that.
+Homeschool families in Missouri can, however, provide instruction for specific subject classes (e.g. science, English, etc.) and receive compensation for that.

 Things to consider before you homeschool other children